All You Need to Know About Identifying and Treating Sensitive Skin

 Up to 70% of women and 60% of men report having sensitive skin — yet most are treating symptoms.
 Redness, burning, stinging after product use.
 These are not random reactions.
 They are signals from a compromised barrier.
 Here's what's actually happening and what to do about it.

 Sensitive skin is not a cosmetic inconvenience.
 It is a skin barrier dysfunction — a weakening of the outermost skin layer that allows irritants to penetrate, water to evaporate, and the immune system to overreact.
-The solution is not avoiding everything.
-It is restoring the barrier's structural integrity through microbiome-compatible, EU-regulated plant-based formulas — so the skin can protect itself again.
+The answer is not avoiding everything.
+It is supporting the barrier's structural integrity through microbiome-compatible, EU-regulated plant-based formulas — so the skin can protect itself again.

 - What sensitive skin actually is — the science behind the label